T.K. Schiefer, M.D.

 About 80% of adults experience back pain at some time in their lives.
 It's one of most common reasons people see a doctor or miss work.
 The pain can range from a dull ache to sharp, sudden and debilitating pain.

-- Arthritis: Disks may narrow over time and cause your vertebrae to grind together causing pain.
+Disks may narrow over time and cause your vertebrae to grind together resulting pain.

 Most back pain — even severe back pain — goes away on its own in four to six weeks with self-care, such as rest, heat or ice, over-the-counter pain medication and exercise.